mr-poston-cs/apcsp-b/weeks/week28.md

 <meta http-equiv="refresh" content="300"/>

-# All work for this week will be due Friday at midnight, but I suggest you keep up with it as it is assigned so you don't get behind!
+## All work for this week will be due Friday at midnight unless otherwise stated, but I suggest you keep up with it as it is assigned so you don't get behind!

 ## Week 28
 Week of 3/16/2020